theam/aws-lambda-haskell-runtime/doc/05-common-errors.md

 **Long version**:

-Sometimes, it is possible that the runtime can throw an error that looks more or less like this:
+Sometimes, it is possible that the runtime can print an error that looks more or less like this:

 ```text
 bootstrap: c_poll: permission denied (Operation not permitted)